musdotdigital/PodcastGPT/README.md

 ### Transcribing and saving embeddings to ask questions

-After downloading the podcast, you can transcribe, save the embeddings for retrieval and ask questions to the podcast with `ask.py` using the following command, (this works for any `.mp3` file):
+After downloading the podcast, you can transcribe, generate embeddings for retrieval and ask questions to the podcast with `ask.py` using the following command, (this works for any `.mp3` file):

 ```bash
 python ask.py -f The_Students_Guide_To_Becoming_A_Successful_Startup_Founder.mp3
 ```

+This will save a copy of the transcript and embeddings of the podcast in its subdirectory i.e. `The_Students_Guide_To_Becoming_A_Successful_Startup_Founder-chunks` in `podcasts` folder at `transcript.txt` and `embeddings.csv` respectively.

 ### Example Use: